cmoorad/mostlyrocks/_posts/collections/2025-01-01-favorite-photos.md

 Mostly rocks, sometimes not — here are my favorite photos of rocks, landscapes, and places that inspire me.

+💡 You can click onto images for the gallery view 💡

 ---

 <!-- Group 1 -->